Review guidance updates on Malign Foreign Talent Recruitment Programs and Institutional Disclosures and Reporting.

 A visiting scholar, in this context, is a foreign visiting graduate student, postdoc, or faculty member who will contribute in any way to the research set out in the scope of work.

-Visiting scholars (students, postdocs and faculty) must provide Current and Pending or Other Support documentation if the sponsor requires it or if they meet the definition of key personnel.
+Visiting scholars (students, postdocs and faculty) must provide Current and Pending or Other Support documentation if the sponsor requires it or if they meet the definition of a key personnel.

 Documentation must also be provided if the visiting scholar is not considered key personnel, but is:

-The Principal Investigator (PI) does not need to receive prior approval for a visiting scholar (student, postdoc or faculty) to work on a project in the United States, such as a UW lab on campus, however:
+In most cases, the Principal Investigator (PI) does not need to receive prior approval for a visiting scholar (student, postdoc or faculty) to work on a project in the United States, such as a UW lab on campus, however:

 Prior approval is required before adding a foreign component to an NIH project.
 This is not a new requirement.